Under Secretary of Defense for Acquisition, Technology, and Logistics, DoD.

 (v) Meet with ABs on an annual basis to review lessons learned and identify additional opportunities for continual improvement of the DoD ELAP.

-(e) Conducting project-specific laboratory approvals—(1) General.
+(e) Conducting Project-Specific Laboratory Approvals.
+(1) General.
 The DoD EDQW will use the procedures in this paragraph to conduct project-specific laboratory approvals for specific tests in the rare instances when DoD is unable to identify a DoD ELAP-accredited laboratory capable of providing the required services.
-This will ensure that competent laboratories Start Printed Page 81002are used to support DoD environmental projects.
+This will ensure that competent laboratories are used to support DoD environmental projects.
 Examples of these rare instances include:

 (i) The required method, matrix, or analyte is not included in the scope of accreditation for any existing DoD ELAP-accredited laboratories.